k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

   cat.should.equal "something"
 ~~~~~~~

-A> The source for the above specs is available at https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/insertingMethods_spec.coffee
+I> The source for the above specs is available at [https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/insertingMethods_spec.coffee](https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/insertingMethods_spec.coffee)

 ### Building a Module Class

-Constructing a mixin base class from here, is a piece of cake.
+Constructing a mixin base class from here is a piece of cake.
+First define the module class:

-Define the class:

 {lang=coffeescript}
 ~~~~~~~